-What is a disk image & how can it be useful?
+What is a disk image?

 To sum it a bit up, here are some of the most prominent benefits of using disk images: